julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Burned in Chinese folk rituals to banish “hot demons” of fever and spirit affliction, *Artemisia annua* has **long been revered for its cleansing fire**.

-Eastern European witches and healers treat it with reverence, using it to sever disease and dark curses alike.
+Eastern European witches and healers treat it with reverence, using it to **sever disease and dark curses alike**.

-Unlike mugwort’s gentle guidance, sweet wormwood cuts deep—cleansing, sealing, and purging harmful energies.
+Unlike mugwort’s gentle guidance, sweet wormwood cuts deep.
+It is cleansing, sealing, and purging harmful energies.

 Balkan midwives once burned it during birth and burial rites, times when the veil between worlds thins.
-This herb does not simply protect, it purges and renews.
+This herb does not simply protect, **it purges and renews**.

 ---